ragnarlotus/vue-flux/README.md

 * Wave: makes the image 3D and divides it in slices that turn vertically to display the next image.
 * Blinds 3D: divides the image in vertical bars that blinds 180 deg to form the next image.
 * Round 1: the image is splited in blocks that turn 180 deg horizontally to form next image.
-* Round 2: the image is splited in blocks that round vertically until disappear.
+* Round 2: panels start to round vertically revealing the next image in upper arrow form leaving trail.
-* Explode: the image is splited in blocks that explode revealing the next image.
+* Explode: the image starts to explode from the center to outside.

 ## Parallax